dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

         of the value types.

-    *   If all elements can be both maps and sets, then the literal is ambiguous and it is a compile-time error. *This occurs when all the *leaf elements* are dynamic spreads.*
+    *   If all elements can be both maps and sets, then the literal is ambiguous and it is a compile-time error. *This occurs, for example, when all the *leaf elements* are dynamic spreads.*

     *   Otherwise, it is a compile-time error.
-This can occur when at least one element must be a set, and one element which must be a map.
-Or when no element can be a set or map, because all elements are null-aware spreads of `Null`.
+This can occur when at least one element must be a set and one element which must be a map, or when no element can be a set or map.

 #### Lists